 Why use Short Breaks

-Short Breaks enable a child to try new experiences, both with and away from their siblings and parents or carers, giving them the opportunity to learn new skills, develop their confidence and have fun!
+Short Breaks enables a child to try new experiences, both with and away from their siblings and parents or carers, giving them the opportunity to learn new skills, develop their confidence and have fun!
 Parents and carers also get a break from their caring role (respite).

 They are available for children and young people, from 0-18 years, who live in West Sussex and have a disability and/or additional need.
 Families who are in receipt of either the middle or high care component of the Disability Living Allowance (DLA) or Personal Independence Payments (PIP) for their disabled child or young person qualify for services automatically.

-For families of children and young people who have a similar level of need, but are not receiving DLA or PIP, short break providers offer a simple self-assessment to assess eligibility.
+For families of children and young people who have a similar level of need, but are not receiving DLA or PIP, Short Break providers offer a simple self-assessment to assess eligibility.